nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage/nuxeo-coldstorage-faq.md

 If you are not familiar with Nuxeo services yet, see [how to create a service]({{page page='how-to-create-a-service'}}) documentation and the [getting started with Nuxeo development](https://university.hyland.com/learning-paths/l4182) learning path on Hyland University.
 {{/callout}}

-## Can I Prevent Back and Forth Between Cold Storage and Regular Storage?
+### Can I Prevent Back and Forth Between Cold Storage and Regular Storage?

 Yes, any kind of logic around the process and rules to archive or to restore your content can be achieved using configuration or customization.
 How to achieve it will derive from the business rules you want to define in your application.

-## Is there an Audit Trail for Cold Storage Related Actions?
+### Is there an Audit Trail for Cold Storage Related Actions?

 Yes, an audit trail is added by default for cold storage related actions.

 //TODO add content of https://jira.nuxeo.com/browse/NXP-30779 here as a nice table

+### Can Users Still Find Content in Cold Storage?

+Yes.
+When moving the file to cold storage, we keep the current Elasticsearch index, meaning that anyone can still find the document using a fulltext search for example.
+However, we do not have access to the file anymore.
+Reindexing the document after it is sent to cold storage would allow you to search for the document metadata, but you would lose the capacity to search for anything that is in the file itself unless you retrieve it first.

 ## Permissions